 It is often said that nothing in life is free.
 This is true for the most part, but sometimes people just want to bless you.
 These opportunities are rare and should not be dismissed too quickly.
 There is nothing as tacky as when people try to honor someone and they don't show up or are ungrateful.
 I admit, I didn't like athletic banquets, but I was always thankful for the people that put the time and effort into honoring our hard work.
 One of the keys to succeeding in life is understanding when to go with the flow, sometimes this means humbling yourself and not passing up the free meal.

-- Before the start of every game the team would gather around Coach Deti in the locker room as he talked to us.
+5) Things will go wrong, expect it and move on - Before the start of every game the team would gather around Coach Deti in the locker room as he talked to us.
 I hesitate to call it a pep-talk because it was something different.
 He focused us in on where we were and what we were doing.
 One thing he always told us was that during the course of the game things were going to go wrong.
 Not exactly what you'd expect a coach to tell his team to motivate them, yet I remember the pressure that those words took off our shoulders as players.
 It freed us up to play the game to win rather than play not to lose.
 He didn't expect perfection, he expected his team to play each down to the best of our ability, picking ourselves up and moving on after a mistake.

 At the time, I had no idea how true these words would ring out in my personal life.
 In the Spring of 2003 my mother passed away from cancer.
 I was finishing my freshman year at the Air Force Academy and came back to Laramie for several days to be with family, friends and attend the funeral.
 It was decided that Coach Deti would speak at the funeral.
 You see, John Deti was not only my high school football coach, he is also my godfather.
 The days surrounding that event seem like a blur when I think back now, except for a few distinct moments.
 At the funeral, as Coach stood behind the podium to speak, everyone was silent.
 "Julie was a friend of mine," he paused.
-I
+It was the first time I'd seen this great man visibly shaken, the ripple effect was tremendous.
+He went on, but to me he had already said everything that needed to be said.
+Things do indeed go wrong, knowing this doesn't make the "wrongness" any easier, but it frees you up to play the game, to win rather than not to lose.
+And that is the only way to really live.

 1 comment: